JPMakesStuff/ScoreboardWiFiControl/README.md

 Arduino --> only one digit at a time -- not the entire scoreboard!<br/>
 ...no other digits should be daisy-chained via additional ribbon cables connected to "output"<br/>
 ...use the Arduino code "LED_tester" [example of test page](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/Webpage_Screenshot_LED_tester.png)

+Graphics are included as a sprites file so there's only a single .png request (prevents upsetting Arduino's little web server as opposed to 10+ image requests)  If you want to insert your own logo and touch button graphics you could edit the [example .png graphic](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/sprites_example.png), keeping the same placement and dimensions, then ask ChatGPT to create the arduino_images.h file from your own .png file.

+I spent days reverse engineering this, drop me a line if it helped you, or if you've adapted it to another model scoreboard!
+If you'd like assistance in repair of your scoreboard or implementation of this new WiFi control method please contact me, hardware kits are available on my Etsy shop: [etsy.com/shop/JPElectron](https://www.etsy.com/shop/JPElectron)

+## Hardware connections

+Digits are connected by a 10pin ribbon cable, of which only 4 pins are useful (doubled up for redundancy against broken lines, I guess?)<br/>
+This cable connects to a HC595 IC (8-Bit Shift Register), which turns "on" a channel of the ULN2803A (NPN Darlington Transistor Array) which allows 35v power to flow through a voltage regulator to 2 sets of 13 LEDs in series, which makes up a segment of the digit, or a dot.

 Example pinout...<br/>
 ![10pin connector](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/10pin_ribbon_cable.jpg?raw=true)<br/>